-- → Provision of facilities within walkable distances of communities and on public transport routes; - → Promotion of walking and cycling and use of public transport via permeability and mobility management measures; - → Co-location, clustering and sharing of community facilities to increase efficient use and reduce trips; - → Location, siting and design to promote climate mitigation and adaptation for example, taking advantage of solar gain; - → Sourcing power from renewables such as wind and solar energy; - → Use of alternative energy technologies such as heat pumps; - → Energy-proofing of community buildings; - → Additional tree planting and adapting management regimes in parks and public open spaces to allow more wild areas in order to increase opportunities for carbon sequestration.
+- → Provision of facilities within walkable distances of communities and on public transport routes, - → Promotion of walking and cycling and use of public transport via permeability and mobility management measures, - → Co-location, clustering and sharing of community facilities to increase efficient use and reduce trips, - → Location, siting and design to promote climate mitigation and adaptation e.g. taking advantage of solar gain, - → Sourcing power from renewables such as wind and solar energy, - → Use of alternative energy technologies such as heat pumps, - → Energy-proofing of community buildings, - → Additional tree planting and adapting management regimes in parks and public open spaces to allow more wild areas in order to increase opportunities for carbon sequestration.

-To support and facilitate access to public toilet facilities including wheelchair accessible toilet facilities, in community related buildings in Council ownership, in all towns and villages in the County.
+To support and facilitate access to public toilet facilities including wheelchair accessible toilet facilities, in all towns and villages in the County.